As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 That said, classic styles still dominate.
 And with good reason.
 Oxfords and Derbies remain bastions of men’s dress footwear.
 Every sartorial-minded gent should own at least one pair of each.

-Black Oxfords are elegant, classy and the ideal to wear with a dinner suit.
-Also, derbies in brown make a handsome workhorse and are versatile enough to be worn to weddings and the office.
+Black Oxfords are elegant, classy, and ideal for wearing with a dinner suit.
+Also, brown derbies make a handsome workhorse and are versatile enough to be worn to weddings and the office.

 Finally, both these shoe styles will stand you in good stead for whatever your calendar throws at you.